11 Awesome Things to Do at El Cuyo Yucatan – A Local Guide

 7. Go kayaking in the “bosque hundido” ( inundated woods)

-Not far away from El Cuyo 5 minutes before getting there you will find the entrance of a natural reserve called Yum Balam Flora and Fauna Protection Area.
+Just 5 minutes before arriving in El Cuyo, you will find the entrance to the Yum Balam Flora and Fauna Protection Area, a natural reserve.
 You can book your tour at Can Cocal Hotel.

-Also there are quite a few mosquitos on the way there, not while in the kayak.
-Some mosquito repellent would definitely help.
+Also, there are quite a few mosquitoes on the way there, not while in the kayak.
+Some mosquito repellent would help.

 Kayak Tour at sunset